Integrated Rail Plan: Background

 The package focussing on upgrades is unlikely to be sufficient to support levelling up.
 Prioritising regional links appears to have the highest potential economic benefits overall for cities in the Midlands and the North.

-The government's view as stated in the IRP, is that the cost of the full "baseline + 25%" option at £108bn is not affordable but it could afford more than the £86bn cost of the budget option.
+The government's view as stated in the IRP, was that the cost of the full "baseline + 25%" option at £108bn is not affordable but it could afford more than the £86bn cost of the budget option.
 It promises £96bn (baseline + 12%), although only £42bn of this is money not previously allocated.

+A Technical Annexe was published in January 2022.
+A correction slip was issued March 2022.

 Details

 HS2

 The document specifies that HS2 will be built from Crewe to Manchester, and from Birmingham to East Midlands Parkway, but not from the East Midlands to Leeds.
 It thus significantly alters the previous HS2 programme, including curtailing much of the eastern leg and reducing HS2 to a main high speed spine, from London via Birmingham to the North West of England – to a point south of Wigan.
 There will be branches onto existing conventional lines in the Midlands and the North West.
 There are no branches to Southern England destinations.
 HS2 will then parallel the conventional West Coast Main Line with connecting branches to it at four points.
 HS2 below Birmingham is flanked by the Chiltern Line and West Coast Main Line.

 Nine stations will be served directly by HS2 track, with most destinations using HS2 track, being off the spine.
 The stations served directly by HS2 track are: